 After the virus becomes active again, it can cause only shingles, not chickenpox.
 Anyone who has had even a mild case of chickenpox can get shingles.
 This includes children.

 You can't catch shingles from someone who has shingles.
 But if you haven't had chickenpox or haven't gotten the chickenpox vaccine, you can get chickenpox if you come into contact with the fluid in the shingles blisters.

 Things that increase your risk for getting shingles include:

-A shingles vaccine may help prevent shingles.
-It is recommended for adults ages 50 and older and adults 18 and older who have a weakened immune system.
+A shingles vaccine helps prevent shingles.
+It is recommended for adults age 50 and older and for adults 18 and older who have a weakened immune system.

 If you have shingles, avoid close contact with people until after the rash blisters heal.
 It's most important to avoid contact with people who are at special risk from chickenpox.
-This includes pregnant people, infants, and anyone who has never had chickenpox, is currently ill, or has a weak immune system.
+This includes infants, people who are pregnant, and anyone who has never had chickenpox, is ill, or has a weak immune system.
 Also cover any fluid-filled blisters that are on a part of your body that isn't covered with clothes.
 Choose a type of bandage that absorbs fluid and protects the sores.

 Shingles symptoms happen in stages.
 At first you may have a headache or be sensitive to light.
-You may also have flu-like symptoms without a fever.
+You may also have influenza (flu)-like symptoms without a fever.